Christianity and Druze: Religious comparison

 Christianity is an Abrahamic monotheistic religion based on the life and teachings of Jesus of Nazareth.
 Its adherents, known as Christians, believe that Jesus is the Christ, whose coming as the Messiah was prophesied in the Old Testament, and chronicled in the New Testament.
 The primary scripture of Christianity is the Bible.
 It is the world's largest religion with about 2.4 billion followers.

 Jethro of Midian is considered an ancestor of Druze, who revere him as their spiritual founder and chief prophet.
-Druzism it is a monotheistic and Abrahamic religion based on the teachings of Hamza ibn-'Ali ibn-Ahmad and the sixth Fatimid caliph Al-Hakim bi-Amr Allah, and Greek philosophers such as Plato, Aristotle, Pythagoras, and Zeno of Citium.
+Druzism is a monotheistic and Abrahamic religion based on the teachings of Hamza ibn-'Ali ibn-Ahmad and the sixth Fatimid caliph Al-Hakim bi-Amr Allah, and Greek philosophers such as Plato, Aristotle, Pythagoras, and Zeno of Citium.
 The Epistles of Wisdom (Rasa'il al-Hikmah; رَسَائِل ٱلْحِكْمَة) is the foundational text of the Druze faith.
-Even though the faith originally developed out of Ismaili Islam, Druze do not identify as Muslim and no longer consider themselves Muslim.
+Even though the faith originally developed from Ismaili Islam, the Druze do not identify as Muslims and no longer consider themselves as such.

 The number of Druze people worldwide is between 800,000 and one million, with the vast majority residing in the Levant.

-Historically the relationship between the Druze and Christians has been characterized by harmony and peaceful coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war.
-Conversion of Druze to Christianity used to be common practice in the Levant region.
-Over the centuries, a number of the Druze embraced Christianity, such as some of Shihab dynasty members, as well as the Abi-Lamma clan.